-This week, the American University in Cairo welcomed Lisa M. Ellram, the James Evans Rees Distinguished Professor of Supply Chain Management at the Farmer School of Business, Miami University, to give a series of talks on the subject.
+This week, the AUC School of Business welcomed Lisa M. Ellram, the James Evans Rees Distinguished Professor of Supply Chain Management at the Farmer School of Business, Miami University, to give a series of talks on the subject.

 Business Forward had the pleasure of hosting Ellram for an exclusive Q&A to discuss the current and future challenges of global supply chains, environmental concerns, issues of taxation, labour rights, and what should be done to secure their long-term sustainability.